 Nuria Sebastian Galles

 I received my PhD in Experimental Psychology at the University of Barcelona in 1986.
 After Post-doctoral training at the Max Plank Institute and the LSCP-CNRS in Paris, I was appointed as Associate Professor at the Faculty of Psychology (University of Barcelona) in 1988, where I was promoted to Full Professor in 2002.
 In 2009 I moved to the Universitat Pompeu Fabra.
 I have been Visiting Scholar at several research Centers, including the IRCS at Univ. of Pennsylvania, the ICN at the Univ.
 College (London) and the University of Chicago (in 2010).
 I have received international recognition as shown by a James S. McDonnell Foundation Award (“Bridging Mind, Brain and Behavior” Program) in 2001 and giving the Nijmegen Lectures in 2005.
-In 2009 and in 2014 I have been awarded the ICREA Academia Prize established by the Catalan Government.
+In 2009 and in 2013 I have been awarded the ICREA Academia Prize established by the Catalan Government.
 I was member of the advisory group of the “Brain and Learning” initiative of the OECD from 2002 to 2006.
 In 2016 I was elected as a Fellow of the British Academy.
 At present I am vice-president of the Scientific Council of the European Research Council.

 I have authored over 90 publications in international journals (including Science, PNAS, The Journal of Neuroscience, among others).
 I was Associate Editor of Developmental Science (2005-2013).
 I am Associate Editor of Language Learning Development (2013-), Editor of the Cognitive Neuroscience Series of Language Learning and member of numerous editorial boards including Bilingualism, Language and Cognition and Trends in Neuroscience and Education.

 Here you can find a list of my journal publications and citation metrics: